Have breakfast for supper! It’s a great way to save money and easily go meatless.

 And a stuffed breakfast potato?
 Now that is one tasty spud.
 You can lay out an array of toppings and let your people pick and choose.
 Most of the toppings can be prepped in advance, leaving you with a quick scrambling of eggs while the potatoes finish baking.

 - Split each potato down the center and smoosh up the insides.
-Add a pat of butter, if desired.
-Season to taste with salt and pepper.
+Add a pat of butter and season to taste with salt and pepper.